 With proper oral hygiene habits, your new composite resin, tooth-colored filling will last a long time.
 Best of all, it’s made of safe, durable materials!

 To find out more about our composite resin and tooth-colored fillings, call our office in Mechanicsville, MD.
-We would be happy to answer any questions you might have or to schedule you a consultation or appointment with Dr. McCray or Dr. Demer.
-Also serving Leonardtown and Charlotte Hall.
+We would be happy to answer any questions you might have or to schedule you a consultation or appointment with Dr. McCray or Dr. Demer – also serving Leonardtown and Waldorf MD.